nigelpoulton/ddd2023/README.md

 # README

-Simple web app that exposes a web server on port `8080` as per `./app.js`

-See `Dockerfile` for more details

-USed in:
-- 2023 edition of PS Docker Deep Dive course
+Files and ap code used in 2023 edition of PS Docker Deep Dive course

-**The app is maintained approximately once per year so may contain vulnerbilities.**
+**The apps are maintained approximately once per year so may contain vulnerbilities.**